github-real-lb/bookings-web-app/README.md

-# Go Web App
+# Bookings Web App
-A demo of a web app built in go.
+A demo of an hotel booking web app built in go.